Odysafe/ODYSAFE-CTI/README.md

 **Designed to be lightweight** 🚀

-The application is built to be lightweight and run on minimal Linux servers without requiring extensive resources.
-Perfect for small teams or resource-constrained environments.
+The application is specifically designed to be lightweight and function efficiently on minimal Linux servers without requiring extensive resources.
+It uses a SQLite database, runs with minimal memory footprint, and processes data locally without heavy external dependencies.
+Perfect for small teams or resource-constrained environments where performance and simplicity are key priorities.

 **External Resources and Tools** 🔧